dotMavriQ/TopTex-API-to-WooCommerce-Importer/README.md

 ### TopTex API to WooCommerce Importer
 **Warning**: The TopTex-API script was initially meant to be the only script.
 However, due to time constraints, this project uses `curl` for simplicity.
 Future updates might include AJAX or alternative methods for a more robust solution.
+With sufficient time on my hands...it might even become modular and functional enough to be a market ready plugin.

 Made quite swiftly in collaboration with a party as a Case Study/Work Test.